mfranzke/datalist-polyfill/README.md

 This is a minimal and dependency-free vanilla JavaScript polyfill for the awesome datalist-functionality, that will bring joy and happiness into our lives :-)

-- Supports all standard's functionality as well as mimics other browsers behavior.
+- supports all standard's functionality as well as mimics other browsers behavior.
-- Mitigating the [different levels of support](https://caniuse.com/#feat=datalist) both by Safari and IE9+ as well as EDGE
+- mitigating the [different levels of support](https://caniuse.com/#feat=datalist) both by Safari and IE9+ as well as Edge
-- Released under the MIT license
+- released under the MIT license
-- Made in Germany.
+- made in Germany.
 And supported by so many great people from all over this planet - see "Credits" accordingly.

 ## Features